Captivating Cuba: Nature Meets Culture

 While in Havana, following introductions by our local experts you will have time to safely explore on your own.
 Our guides will acquaint us with Cuba’s education and healthcare systems, housing, transportation, education, employment, and other topics that will help enhance a better understanding of how ordinary Cubans go about their daily lives.

-Your escort Cole Burrell is an acclaimed international lecturer, garden designer and the author of 12 gardening books.
+Your escort and host Cole Burrell is an acclaimed international lecturer, garden designer and the author of 12 gardening books.
 He has escorted garden and nature tours throughout the United States as well as to Canada, Europe and the Americas.
-His one-of-a-kind tours focus on the best private and public gardens, and the most ecologically diverse natural areas, to create
+His one-of-a-kind tours focus on the best private and public gardens, and the most ecologically diverse natural areas, to create once in a lifetime travel adventures.

 The Nature of Cuba